Vadivelu

 Kumaravadivel Natarajan (born 12 September 1960), known professionally as Vadivelu, is an Indian actor, comedian and occasional playback singer, having acted mainly in Tamil cinema.
 He has at least 290 credits to his name.
-He was a recipient of several awards including two Filmfare Award South and six Tamil Nadu State Film Awards.
+He has been a recipient of several awards including two Filmfare Award South and six Tamil Nadu State Film Awards.

 He was launched in 1988, in T. Rajendar's En Thangai Kalyani at the career peak of the Goundamani-Senthil duo.
 His popularity led to his media-coined nickname, Vaigai Puyal, referring to the river that flows through his hometown Madurai.

 Vadivelu has received awards in the Best Comedian category for his performances in Kizhakku Cheemayile (1993), Kaalam Maari Pochu (1996), Vetri Kodi Kattu (2000), Thavasi (2001), Chandramukhi (2005), Imsai Arasan 23rd Pulikecei (2006), Pokkiri (2007), Marudhamalai (2007) and Kathavarayan (2008).

-His first as a lead actor, Imsai Arasan 23rd Pulikesi (2006), also achieved commercial and critical success.
+His first film as a lead actor, Imsai Arasan 23rd Pulikesi (2006), achieved commercial and critical success.
 His comedic portrayals have been critiqued as using the persona of a misunderstood, mistreated Subaltern rogue, often subject to on-screen violence and ridicule in the style of slapstick comedy.

 Images and videography of Vadivelu's expressions found a second life despite the corresponding dormancy in his career during the 2010s in Indian Internet subcultures.
-In 2017, The News Minute reported, "Vadivelu's career is not what it used to be but Tamil Nadu still turns to him for a laugh or to a summarize a situation in one line."
+In 2017, The News Minute reported, "Vadivelu's career is not what it used to be but Tamil Nadu still turns to him for a laugh or to summarize a situation in one line."
 In 2019, Vadivelu was featured in the sudden viral memes related to the hashtag Pray for Nesamani which was the most trending hashtag in India during the year.